What is the Arizona IEP Timeline? | IEPs and Special Education

 It is crucial for your student because the school must adhere to these things.
 There’s no option.
 They absolutely must.
 So, if you have any concerns that they haven’t included something, or you don’t like how something is worded or the goals, speak up and make sure you let them know you have concerns.
 You should absolutely say that.
 And take your time before you sign it, don’t feel pressured to sign it right there on the spot.
 You absolutely can take time.

 Parents Have the Right to Speak Up and Ask Questions

-That language, like I just talked about, an IEP is a legally binding document.
+That language.
+As I just talked about, an IEP is a legally binding document.
 It’s very difficult.
-Not impossible, but it’s difficult to amend it after it’s signed.
+Not impossible, but it isn’t easy to amend it after it’s signed.
 So, you don’t want to wait and see.
 You want to make sure everything is in order when it’s created and signed by you as a parent.
-Another thing, I think it’s not what you say, but it’s what you don’t say.
-I think parents are nervous about asking for things.
-Again, talking about evaluations, if you don’t agree with the evaluation or the assessments, speak up.
+Another thing, I think it’s not what you say but what you don’t say.
+I believe parents are nervous about asking for something.
+Again, speaking about evaluations, speak up if you don’t agree with the evaluation or the assessments.

 The school absolutely must provide these things.
-If you don’t agree with the school employees, so maybe the psychologist that’s employed by the school, you absolutely have a right to speak up and ask for an independent education evaluation, and the school does have to pay for that and provide that to you.
-So, just remember.
+Suppose you disagree with the school employees, maybe the psychologist the school employs.
+In that case, you have a right to speak up and ask for an independent education evaluation.
+And the school does have to pay for that and provide that to you.
+So, remember.
 I think the biggest takeaway here is parents and guardians don’t realize how much rights they have.

-What is Team-Based Early Intervention Services that Arizona can give to children with disabilities?
-These types of services are outlined in the Department of Economic Services, the DES office here in Arizona.
-Even though this is a state agency and state services, it’s required by federal law.
+What are Team-Based Early Intervention Services that Arizona can give to children with disabilities?
+The Department of Economic Services, the DES office here in Arizona, outlines these types of services.
+Even though this is a state agency and state service, federal law requires it.